cscart/docs/en/install/digitalocean.rst

     :align: center
     :alt: Enter the information from Step 2.4 to the fields.

 3.8.
 Congratulations!
-Now you have a fast CS-Cart store on DigitalOcean hosting.
+Now you have a fast CS-Cart/Multi-Vendor store on DigitalOcean hosting.

 .. meta::
    :description: Install CS-Cart or Multi-Vendor ecommerce software step by step on a DigitalOcean droplet.
 Configure the server automatically on Ubuntu or CentOS operating system.